high-tech-hobo/tomaltach_mc_server_files/README.md

 <br>

 ### Banned-ips.json
-Formatted list of banned IP addresses that will be denied connetion to the server.
+Formatted list of banned IP addresses that will be denied connection to the server.

 <br>